audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 better than real life is that if you lose your subkeys, you can "cancel" or "revoke" them so they can't be used!
 Awesome!

+## Tails: A Safe Place

+Now, when our original wand was created, we told `gpg` a secret password which it used to create the original wand-pair.
+What if the room where `gpg` did that had been electronically bugged?
+Why then a Nasty Wizard would have heard your password and, provided he could steal your private wand, he could use it and pretend to be you!

+We have to make sure we generate our wands, and keys in a guaranteed safe place.
+If your laptop has been infiltrated through a spam or phishing or malware hack, it **is not a safe place**.
+To make sure `gpg` gets to operate in a safe house (or safe operating system) we create our keys in Tails - it's like a brand new operating system each time you boot up!
+For this reason it's called an "amnesiac" operating system.
+Because it's a read-only operating system nothing you view on the internet can "infect" it and compromise the safety of the room where gpg works.

 ## Giving GPG a Safe Workshop

 ### Step: Get a Tails System